Glottiphyllum depressum (Haw.) N.E.Br.

 Glottiphyllum barrydalense, Glottiphyllum buffelsvleyense, Glottiphyllum fragrans, Glottiphyllum framesii, Glottiphyllum haagei, Glottiphyllum jacobsenianum, Glottiphyllum marlothii, Glottiphyllum muirii, Glottiphyllum nysiae, Glottiphyllum platycarpum, Glottiphyllum proclive, Glottiphyllum rufescens, Glottiphyllum starkeae, Glottiphyllum taurinum, Glottiphyllum uniondalense, Mesembryanthemum depressum, Mesembryanthemum fragrans, Mesembryanthemum linguiforme var. depressum, Mesembryanthemum ruedebuschii, Mesembryanthemum rufescens, Mesembryanthemum taurinum

-Glottiphyllum depressum is a small succulent plant that forms compact, moderately branched groups of low, clustered rosettes.
-The leaves are large, fat, bright green, flattened, with rounded tips and joined at the base.
-They are soft, smooth to the touch and break rather easily.
-The flowers are yellow and up to 2 inches (5 cm) in diameter.
+Glottiphyllum depressum is a small succulent plant that forms compact, moderately branched groups of low clustered rosettes.
+Leaves are fleshy, bright green, flattened with rounded tips and joined at the base.
+They are soft, smooth to the touch, and break relatively easily.
+Flowers are yellow and up to 2 inches (5 cm) in diameter.
 The flowers and fruits do not have long stalks and are therefore held close against the plant.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Mesembs are mostly adapted to relatively predictable rainfall patterns rather than extreme drought and irregular rainfall.
 Total rainfall may be extremely low, but water is available at least seasonally or through fog and condensation.
 This leads to or allows plants that are not especially large and sometimes very small and affect how they need to be treated in cultivation.